 Learn about the education and preparation needed to become a registered nurse.
 Get a quick view of the requirements as well as details about schooling, job duties, and licensure to find out if this is the career for you.

 The timeline for becoming a registered nurse (RN) varies according to what type of formal education program an individual chooses.
 Aspiring RNs have their choice of 2-year associate's degree programs or 4-year bachelor's degree programs in nursing to gain training in this field; less commonly available are 3-year diploma programs held at hospitals.

 To be eligible for these programs, applicants must have a high school diploma or it's equivalent.
 In addition to completing formal education, candidates must pass a national licensure exam to become licensed RNs.
 Depending on the state, additional licensure requirements may apply.
 RNs who want to specialize in a particular area of nursing, like AIDS, oncology or pediatric nursing, can pursue certification in their specialty.

 Let's take a closer look at educational requirements for aspiring registered nurses.

 Associate's Degree in Nursing

-An associate's degree in nursing (ADN) can be earned at both 2-year community colleges and 4-year learning institutions.
+An Associate's Degree in Nursing (AND) can be earned at both 2-year community colleges and 4-year learning institutions.
 ADN programs generally take two or more years to complete and include classroom education in addition to clinical training in a healthcare setting.
-Students explore topics in nursing skills, human anatomy and health assessments.
+Students explore topics in nursing skills, human anatomy, and health assessments.